Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Conclusion

 \section{Conclusion}

-Traditional methods for constructing the implied volatility surface often treat each trading day as an isolated calibration task.
 This paper explores an alternative approach by framing surface construction as a meta-learning task.
 We propose the Volatility Neural Process, a model designed to learn a general mapping from sparse option quotes to a complete implied volatility surface.
 The model is first pre-trained on SABR-generated data to learn a financial-theoretic prior, and subsequently fine-tuned on market data to capture real-world dynamics.
 By learning the general task of surface construction, this framework yields a single model that does not require daily re-calibration, offering a potentially more efficient and reliable solution for constructing the implied volatility surface.

 Empirical results on the SPX options dataset indicate that this approach is effective.
 The proposed model outperforms the considered benchmarks in overall accuracy and demonstrates robustness to data sparsity.
-The analysis also confirms that the pre-training stage is crucial for reducing large errors and for generating surfaces that are free from butterfly arbitrage.
+The analysis also confirms that the pre-training stage is crucial for reducing large errors.

+\textit{Future work.} The prior should be viewed as a modeling choice rather than a fixed specification.
+SABR is merely one example.
+Alternative priors can be derived from structural models (e.g., Heston, rough volatility) via synthetic surface generation, or from arbitrage-free parameterizations (e.g., SSVI).
+Future work can compare and combine priors through mixture or ensemble schemes and develop regime-adaptive procedures for prior selection.